RTEMS/rtems-docs/filesystem/system_init.md

 The base file system serves as a starting point for the mounting of file systems that are resident on semi-permanent storage media.
-Examples of such media include non- volatile memory, flash memory and IDE hard disk drives (Figure 3).
+Examples of such media include non-volatile memory, flash memory and IDE hard disk drives (Figure 3).
 File systems of other types will be mounted onto mount points within the base file system or other file systems that are subordinate to the base file system.
 The framework set up under the base file system will allow